 \subsubsection{Probabilistic Conditioning}

 This example is a case in which the conditioning value of $F$ lies is well into the tails of $p(Y)$ which, as discussed earlier, represents challenges to the purely probabilistic approach of summarizing aspects of $p(\y|Y=F).$ That said, in this simple illustrative example in only $2-$dimensions, it is easy to generate very large Monte Carlo samples from $p(\y)$ and apply vanilla ABC-style methods.
-Figure~\ref{fig-bivarLNABC} gives examples in the case of $\rho=0.7.$ A large sample from $p(\y)$ was conditioned to simulated values of $\y$ such that $Y=\one'\y$ was \lq\lq close'' to the conditioning $F$ value, showing results for both the low and high values of $F$ chosen for this illustration.
-Closeness in this example was specified by $100|Y-F|/F< \tau$ where $\tau$ is the percent tolerance on the natural \lq\lq closeness to constraint'' metric in this example setting.
-Examples displayed use $\tau=0.5$; resulting scatter plots (not shown) of the constrained samples appear visually indistinguishable from the constraint to the line $\one'\y=F.$ The ABC acceptance rates at this tolerance are around 0.5-1.5\%, and smaller for negative values of $\rho$, indicative of the challenges of using probabilistic conditioning.
+Figure~\ref{fig-bivarLNABC} gives examples in the case of $\rho=0.7.$ A large sample from $p(\y)$ was conditioned to simulated values of $\y$ such that $Y=\one'\y$ was \lq\lq close'' to the conditioning $F$ value, illustrating results for both the low and high values of $F$.
+Closeness was specified by $|Y-F|/F< \tau$ where $100\tau$ is the percent tolerance on this natural \lq\lq closeness to constraint'' metric.
+Examples displayed use $\tau=0.005$; resulting scatter plots (not shown) of the constrained samples appear visually indistinguishable from the line $\one'\y=F.$ ABC acceptance rates at this tolerance are around 0.5-1.5\%, and smaller for negative values of $\rho$, indicative of the challenges of using probabilistic conditioning.
 In realistic, higher-dimensional settings, this ABC-style analysis is simply not an option as (i) it becomes really challenging to define relevant tolerance ranges, and even with that in place (ii) the acceptance rates decay exponentially with dimension.
 In contrast, the decision analysis approach has different goals, and generates useful and informative results of direct applied value in such contexts, and is at least complementary to the purely probabilistic approach.